affinidi/affinidi-tdk/clients/dart/iota_client/doc/IotaApi.md

 > InitiateDataSharingRequestOK initiateDataSharingRequest(initiateDataSharingRequestInput)

-This will initiate data sharing request for the data sharing flow
+Generates the request token for the Redirect mode to initiate the data-sharing flow.

 ### Example